Uzbekistan steps up anti-drug fight

 By Javed Mahmood

-KARACHI – Eight people were killed and several were injured in a suicide attack on the residence of the chief of the Crime Investigation Department (CID) of Sindh Police September 19, police officials said.
+KARACHI – Eight people were killed and several were injured in a suicide attack on the residence of the chief of the Criminal Investigation Department (CID) of Sindh Police September 19, police officials said.

 A double cab truck loaded with more than 300kg of explosive materials hit the home of Chaudhry Muhammad Aslam, chief of CID in Karachi, at about 7.30am, instantly killing four policemen and four civilians, additional inspector general of police Saud Mirza told reporters.